thomasallanhouse/thomasallanhouse.github.io/about.rst

 better use of modern computing architectures to solve complex inferential and modelling problems.

-I am a Fellow of the `Alan Turing Institute <https://www.turing.ac.uk/>`__  and led the "Turing @ Manchester: Patient Subgroup Discovery" project.
+I was a Fellow of the `Alan Turing Institute <https://www.turing.ac.uk/>`__  and led the "Turing @ Manchester: Patient Subgroup Discovery" project.
 I am also grateful for past and current funding from `EPSRC
 <https://www.epsrc.ac.uk/>`__.

-I also support development of open-source software for epidemic modelling.
-My `GitHub is here <https://github.com/thomasallanhouse>`__, and amusingly enough I'm old enough to have a `SourceForge account
+I support development of open-source, modular software for epidemic modelling and in science more generally.
-<https://sourceforge.net/u/thouse/profile/>`__.
-Now there is a great initiative
-called `epirecipes <http://epirecip.es/>`__ that will hopefully pull together a lot of relevant software.